 Simon Brooks works with schools and educators around the world interested in building cultures of thinking, where children delight in their learning and develop deep, meaningful and lasting understanding through the process of becoming critical and creative thinkers.

 Simon holds an Honour's degree in English Literature from Cardiff University, a Postgraduate Certificate in Education from the University of Worcester, and a Master of Educational Studies degree from the University of New South Wales, Sydney Australia.
 In 2014, he was the recipient of the prestigious UNSW Dean's Leadership Award, and was honoured to become a fellow of the Project Zero Institute at the Harvard Graduate School of Education.
-He is currently completing his PhD with the University of Sydney where he is developing a new framework, Curiosity-Based-Learning.
+He is currently in the process of writing a book introducing a new framework for teaching and learning called Curiosity-Based-Learning.

 Educator - Facilitator - Change Agent

 Simon has enjoyed many years’ experience in senior educational leadership roles, working in both government and independent sectors in the UK and Australia.
 His first significant leadership role was as Head of English at Cleeve School in Cheltenham, UK.
 Following this, Simon spent ten years as Director of Teaching and Learning at Masada College in Sydney Australia, developing close connections with Dr. Ron Ritchhart and the Project Zero team at the Harvard Graduate School of Education.
 In this role, Simon led the transformation of the school into a lighthouse school for Cultures of Thinking pedagogy and practice, and became a key influencer in the cultures of thinking movement in Australia.